 Summaries of the proposed regulations and their economic impact follow.
-Copies of the proposed regulations and the Economic Impact Statement for the proposed regulations can be viewed at the following website: www.oah.ks.gov.
+Copies of the proposed regulations and the Economic Impact Statement for the proposed regulations can be viewed at the OAH facility at 1020 S. Kansas Avenue, Topeka, Kansas, or at the following website: www.oah.ks.gov.